josafamarengo/skill-assessments/README.md

 See the [open issues](https://github.com/josafamarengo/skill-assessments/issues) for a list of proposed features (and known issues).

-- [ ] Use Matter.js to create a animation
+- [ ] Use Matter.js to create an animation
 - [ ] Add Authentication
 - [ ] Add a profile page